florianjehn/Societal_Collapse/aboutme.md

 # Funding

-The project is funded by [Open Phil](https://www.openphilanthropy.org/).
+The project is funded by [Coefficient Giving](https://coefficientgiving.org/).
 They are also looking for more people who would be interested in working on such a living literature review for a variety of topics.
-More info [here](https://www.openphilanthropy.org/focus/innovation-policy/).
+More info [here](https://coefficientgiving.org/funds/abundance-and-growth/living-literature-reviews/).

 # Acknowledgement
 Over the time a lot of people have helped me with feedback on my posts.
 I try to keep this list up to date, but please remind me if I overlooked you here.